 If annually you earn less than £3,600 or nothing at all, the total amount you’re able to contribute to your pension (within the tax relief limit) is £3,600, including tax relief.

 Employer pension contributions

-Your Limited Company is able to make pre-taxed company contributions into your pension.
-Employer contributions count as allowable expenses, so your company receives tax relief against Corporation Tax, so effectively your company could save a maximum of 25% in Corporation Tax.
+A Limited Company is able to make pre-taxed company contributions into the pension of an employee or Director.
+Employer contributions count as allowable expenses, so a company receives tax relief against Corporation Tax, so effectively a company could save a maximum of 26.5% in Corporation Tax.

-In order for your pension contributions to be acceptable, they must abide by the allowable deductions.
-Pension contributions must be ‘wholly and exclusively’ for the purpose of business, and HMRC police this by looking for certain evidence, (eg whether other employees of your Limited Company are receiving comparable remuneration packages).
+In order for the pension contributions to be allowable, they must adhere to the allowable deductions.
+Pension contributions must be ‘wholly and exclusively’ for the purpose of business.

-Another benefit that’s available to you by making employer pension contributions directly from your Limited Company, is that employers aren’t subject to National Insurance on pension payments.
-So if you were to contribute directly into your pension rather than paying in the form of a salary, you’d save up to the current National Insurance rate for 2021/22, which is 13.8%.
+Another benefit of making employer pension contributions directly from a Limited Company, is that employers aren’t subject to National Insurance on pension payments.
+So if a Company were to contribute directly into a pension rather than paying in the form of a salary, you’d save up to the current National Insurance rate for 2023/24, which is 13.8%.

 How Aardvark Accounting can help

 Pensions can be confusing, and when you’re busy working you’ll want to make sure that your money is working as hard as it possibly can in the background, so that it’s ready for when you decide to retire.
 Your Aardvark accountant will be able to advise you further on this, and point you in the right direction for specialist pension advice and support that’s tailored to your specific needs.
 Another great benefit of being an Aardvark Accounting client!